ethz-asl/multipoint/README.md

 (You can remove the `--user` flag if operating in a virtual environment)

 ## Dataset
-The dataset is hosted at the [Autonomous systems lab dataset website](https://projects.asl.ethz.ch/datasets/doku.php?id=corl2020-multipoint).
+The dataset is hosted at the [Autonomous Systems Lab dataset website](https://projects.asl.ethz.ch/datasets/doku.php?id=corl2020-multipoint).
 The page also provides some basic information about the data itself.

 The dataset can be downloaded by running (from the multipoint directory):
 ```python